Sort of a cross between a Leitmotif

 - In Night of the Demon, scientist-skeptic Holden hears an eerie tune in his head after the cult leader he's investigating puts a curse on him.
 Later he hums the tune to his associates, who recognize it as a component of demonic spells.
 The tune is a recurring theme in the soundtrack music itself.

-- In Night Watch, Vimes spends the first part of the book being remembered of the failed revolution by the lilac and a tune called "All The Little Angels".
+- In Night Watch, Vimes spends the first part of the book being reminded of the failed revolution by the sight/smell of lilac and a tune called "All The Little Angels".
 Due to Time Travel, he gets to hear it again later.

-- This is a minor plot point in Nineteen Eighty-Four, where Winston can only remember the first two lines of a song about churches in London.
+- This is a minor plot point in 1984, where Winston can only remember the first two lines of a song about churches in London.

 - There's also Under the spreading chestnut tree / I sold you and you sold me...